dschlenk/jenkins_utils/README.md

 end
 ```

 This will add a job that tests the official openssh cookbook.
 Note that it includes a managed_files attribute that references the ID of the custom file we added in the previous resource.
+See source and test fixtures for other options available including various build pipeline options, scheduling options and setting an auth token for ad-hoc/script triggered builds.

 Development
 -----------